About Us

 Amy's ANZAC hero

-Emergency Medical Technician Amy Williams attends the Upper Hutt ANZAC Day service every year thinking about the ANZAC hero in her life.
+Emergency Medical Technician Amy attends the Upper Hutt ANZAC Day service every year thinking about the ANZAC hero in her life.

 Raymond Alfred Arthur Burnett

 The Second World War was the greatest conflict ever to engulf the world, taking the lives of 50 million people, including one in every 150 New Zealanders.
-Our population in 1940 was around 1.6million.
+Our population in 1940 was around 1.6 million.

 New Zealand was involved for all but three of the 2,179 days of the war — a commitment equal to that of Britain and Australia.
 It was a war in which New Zealanders gave their greatest national effort — on land, on the sea and in the air — and a war we fought globally, from Egypt, Italy and Greece to Japan and the Pacific.

-Amy Williams, Wellington Free Ambulance emergency medical technician, will be attending the Upper Hutt Dawn Service on this year’s ANZAC Day to represent Wellington Free.
+Amy, Wellington Free Ambulance emergency medical technician, will be attending the Upper Hutt Dawn Service on this year’s ANZAC Day to represent Wellington Free.
 However, Amy would be there anyway because service is in her genes.
 “I’ve marched at the Upper Hutt Dawn Service every year since I moved back to New Zealand 15 years ago.”

 “I come from a military family.
 My dad, grandads and great uncle all served in the army.
 My grandad, Raymond Alfred Arthur Burnett, who falsified his age by 2 years to enlist, became a Prisoner of War during World War II.
-Whilst out on his patrol in Egypt he was captured by the enemy and became a POW for the remainder of the war.”
-Amy says.
+Whilst out on his patrol in Egypt he was captured by the enemy and became a POW for the remainder of the war,” Amy says.

 “He survived his day of capture, a torpedoed boat and a number of years in multiple POW camps, he shouldn’t have survived but he did.
 He never spoke about his time in the army or what life was like at war until he decided to write his memoirs at the age of 80.”